 Econoler proposes that the Centre be guided by a Steering Committee (SC), which will meet at least once a year.
-The SC meetings may be held with the High Level Expert Group (HLEG) on energy.
 The SC may decide to establish a Technical Advisory Unit (TAU) comprised of international and local technical experts.
 The TAU can meet via videoconference or in person before a SC meeting is held to review the technical documents (e.g., work plans) to be approved by the SC.
 The TAU is expected to give non-binding recommendations and make its decisions in consensus.